 The M.Sc. in Artificial Intelligence (AI) is a degree course in one specific branch of ICT that deals with simulating intelligence within real-world applications.
-This degree course has been purposely designed for working professionals, as well as, graduates who have just completed their undergraduate degree to form a strong and deep understanding of AI topics and eventually either converge into a possible proposed thematic area (Big Data, Computer Vision, Automation or Fintech) or simply a generic advanced AI domain, before proceeding to a dissertation.
+This degree course has been purposely designed for working professionals, as well as, graduates who have just completed their undergraduate degree to form a strong and deep understanding of AI topics and eventually either converge into a possible proposed thematic area (Big Data, Computer Vision, Robotics, Fintech or Geosciences) or simply a generic advanced AI domain, before proceeding to a dissertation.
 This Masters is intended to appeal and address current and future industry demands and niches by allowing the possibility of internships with industry partners as part of applied projects and/or the final project.

 The Course shall be open to applicants in possession of one of the following qualifications: